 It always feels good to knock something off your to-do list or to accomplish a goal you’ve been working toward for a while.
 And there’s data to back that up!
 Per Psychology Today, research on goal pursuit and well-being reveals a cycle between making progress on a goal and feeling satisfied.
 Progress makes us feel happier.
 In turn, positive emotions can help motivate us further.
 This helps progress keep on comin’!

 If doing a power yoga workout at home is on your list of things to accomplish, actually doing it will make you feel happier and more satisfied with your life.
-Those feelings will help keep you motivated to do another power yoga workout tomorrow, or the next day, or the day after that.

 The trick is in getting started with your workout.
 It’s all rainbows and butterflies and happiness from there!